 Old Palace Yard, Westminster, London.
 Sat 6 Apr 2013

 Sikhs call for an end to the death penalty in

-Thousands of Sikhs and others from across England came to Parliament
+Thousands of Sikhs and others from across England came to

-are increasing fears that Balwant Singh Rajoana and
+India where there are increasing fears that Balwant Singh Rajoana and

 others among the 477 on death row will be hanged.
 The protest was

-The Kesri Lehar or 'I Pledge Orange' campaign, takes its
+The Kesri Lehar or 'I Pledge Orange' campaign, takes

-by the US-based Sikhs for Justice, and with the
+on-line campaign by the US-based Sikhs for Justice, and with the

 strap-line 'the wave for justice' campaigns against the "ongoing

 and, disturbing atrocities that are being committed in the Republic of

 communities, which includes but is not limited to the Sikhs,

 Christians, Muslims and Dalits (India's untouchables)."

 An important part of the campaign is against the death penalty in

 "That this House welcomes the national petition launched by the